-Five ways the best universities are using technology to appeal to new students
+Here are the five ways the best universities are using technology to appeal to new students.

 #1 Personalised recruitment

-Personalisation has become the holy grail of marketing – creating customised content and experiences for users based on who they are and what they’re looking for.
+Personalisation has become the holy grail of marketing.
+That means, creating customised content and experiences for users based on who they are and what they’re looking for.

 Prospective students carry out their higher education research across multiple digital channels.
-They’re accustomed to multi-platform connected experiences that are unique and relevant, where they are recognised and their wants and needs predicted.
+They’re accustomed to multi-platform connected experiences that are unique and relevant.
+They expect to be recognised and their wants and needs should be predicted.

 This is the Netflix generation.

-In higher education, personalised content allows institutions to position themselves as the right choice for an individual student based on what they are interested in – subjects, extracurricular activities and so on.
-They can speak to individual students more personally, delivering tailored information according to their interests, how deeply they engage in a website and what point they are in the application process.
+Personalised content allows institutions to position themselves as the right choice for a student based on their interests.
+That may vary from subjects through to extracurricular activities.
+They can speak to individual students more personally and deliver tailored information.
+For example, information related to how far along they are in the application process.

 Digital solutions make it easy to deliver completely personalised content across multiple channels – emails, blogs, websites, social media and more.

-From initial touchpoint right through to application and acceptance, the ability digital technology offers to deliver relevant, timely communication is game-changing for higher education recruitment.
+From initial touchpoint right through to application and acceptance, digital technology transforms higher education recruitment.
+It is the only way to deliver relevant, timely communication in the way students demand.

 #2 Connected campus

 The phrase ‘connected campus’ has become ubiquitous in recent years.
-In simple terms, it describes technologically advanced universities who are harnessing the latest digital solutions to deliver the best possible student experience.
+It describes technologically advanced universities who are harnessing the latest digital solutions to deliver the best possible student experience.

 A connected campus can incorporate any number of cutting-edge tech tools, including interactive classrooms and augmented reality learning.

-But for many universities, the starting point is a robust CRM platform which enables them to manage the entire lifecycle, tracking and facilitating interactions and improving engagement and communication with past, present and future students.
+But for many universities, the starting point is a robust CRM platform.
+It should enable them to manage the entire student lifecycle.
+Universities should be able to track and facilitate interactions, improving engagement and communication with past, present and future students.

 Platforms like Salesforce start by offering a 360-degree view of individual students.
-At their simplest, they make it easier for both students and staff to process simple administrative tasks – enrolment, paying fees, and so on.
+They make it easier for both students and staff to process simple administrative tasks, for example, enrolment, or paying fees.

 That represents an immediate and sometimes profound resource-saving, making it a worthwhile investment in itself for cash-strapped universities.